Mark-Cooper-Janssen-Vooles/microservices-aws-dotnet/README.md

   - go back to resources, create method, make it GET, this time select "http integration type", select http proxy integration, http method is GET, endpoint url was our public IP of the ecs task with "http://" in front, click create
   - now click create resource, select proxy resource, resource name "search" and "{search+}", integration
   - now we need to set up the integration request settings, its http GEt with the endpoint url now set to http://54.252.246.250/{search}
-    - NOTE: will this need this "{search}"? unsure..
   - in method request change authorisation to customAuthorizer, add url query string as "token", "city", "rating", make them required
   - now deploy - use new Stage and name it "Test"
   - look for the invoke URL (its the GET inside /{search+})